FIRMach16/Laser-Gates-project/Task3/README.md

 ## 4. progression

-- **Sprint1** Managed to get data from the esp32 server still not updating UI
+- **Sprint1** Managed to get data from the esp32 server still not updating UI (delayed by 2 days on the expected timeframe mainly due to learning process)

 Problems to fix : (App don't connect automatically to the ESP32 network , the communication happen in plaintext (potential security issues?) [config](./AndroidApp/app/src/main/res/xml/network_security_config.xml) , polymorphism for @Serialisable data classes may not be the correct way to go)